STAT545-UBC/STAT545-UBC-original-website/block010_dplyr-end-single-table.md

 Break the code into pieces, starting at the top, and inspect the intermediate results.
 That's certainly how I was able to *write* such a thing.
 These commands do not [leap fully formed out of anyone's forehead](http://tinyurl.com/athenaforehead) -- they are built up gradually, with lots of errors and refinements along the way.
 I'm not even sure it's a great idea to do so much manipulation in one fell swoop.
 Is the statement above really hard for you to read?
 If yes, then by all means break it into pieces and make some intermediate objects.
 Your code should be easy to write and read when you're done.

-In later tutorials, we'll explore more of `dplyr`, such as operations based on two datasets.
+In later tutorials, we'll explore more of dplyr, such as operations based on two datasets.

 ### Resources